 .
 My grandfather’s art remains inside the Heartfield Archiv

 , conserved and hidden away from the outside world as if his montages, sketches, designs, theatrical models, and sets were relics rather than living relevant masterpieces of political, Dada, and theatrical art.
-My grandfather literally risked his life repeatedly to reach the largest audience to counteract the the propaganda lies of fascism, ignorance, bigotry, racism, and hatred.
+My grandfather literally risked his life repeatedly to reach the largest audience to counteract the propaganda lies of fascism, ignorance, bigotry, racism, and hatred.

 Major museums such as The Metropolitan Museum of Art (NYC)